Carl William Blegen Papers, 1911-1971

 When Blegen died in 1971 his archives were divided between Athens and Cincinnati, the majority in his house at Athens.
 In Cincinnati were notebooks and photographic albums from the University of Cincinnati excavations at Troy and miscellaneous other records that had been stored in Wilson Auditorium, where Blegen, Marion Rawson, and John L. Caskey shared an archaeological study.

-Correspondence of importance for the history of the University of Cincinnati and of the Department of Classics was transferred to the central University of Cincinnati archives (Archives and Rare Books) where it was inventoried.
+Correspondence of importance for the history of the University of Cincinnati and of the Department of Classics was transferred to the central University of Cincinnati Archives (Archives and Rare Books) where it was inventoried.
 Other correspondence stayed in archaeological studies within the Department of Classics in the old University Library (renamed Blegen Library).

 All correspondence was piece catalogued under the supervision of Jack Davis (2003-2007).
 Jennifer Glaubius was responsible for that in Archives and Rare Books, Sarah Lima that in the Department of Classics.
 We are grateful to Hüseyn Öztürk for help with letters in Turkish, Barbara Breitenberger for letters in German, and to Signe Barfoed for letters in Norwegian.

-Blegen Papers at UC Archives
+Carl W. Blegen Papers at the University of Cincinnati Archives